hcgasser/CAPE/README.md

 ### CAPE-XVAE

+Before generating immune modified sequences, we need to train the VAE model.
+We have attached a model that is pretrained for generating HIV-Nef sequences.
+When using this, you can skip the *hyper-parameter search* step and directly go to *generate sequences*.
+To use this pretrained model you only need to set the following two environment variables: ``export XVAE_MODEL_ID=mlp_1606474`` and ``export XVAE_CKPT_ID=mlp_1606474:last``

 #### Hyper-parameter search
 - The following command runs 10 hyper-parameter search experiment.
 Run as often as you wish.
 Some hyper-parameter combinations might 'crash' the program (e.g. too large for GPU).
 In this case just restart.
 ``for ((i=1; i<=10; i++)); do cape-xvae.py --task hyp --domain ${DOMAIN} --MODEL \"XVAE_nef_32\" --DATA \"HIV_nef\"; done``